-The Candidate Statement is an opportunity to detail your scholarly activity, teaching, and service.
+The Candidate Statement is an opportunity to describe the impact and innovation within your field for your scholarly activity, teaching, and service.
 Three to five pages (no more) are allotted for the Candidate Statement.
 Crafting your Candidate Statement for Promotion, PowerPoint slides are available from the virtual workshop provided by Faculty Affairs on the Promotion Workshops webpage.